 - module guide and study guide

 - online exercises

 You will need

-The ability to play CDs.
+The ability to play CDs and DVDs.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.